-- you must disclose the interest; if it is a sensitive interest you do not have to disclose the nature of the interest, just that you have an interest - you must not take part in any discussion or vote, but may speak on the matter only if members of the public are also allowed to speak at the meeting; and you must disclose the interest and extent of your interest including enough detail to allow a member of the public to understand its nature, at the commencement of that consideration, or when the interest becomes apparent.

-- you must withdraw from the room unless you have been granted a Dispensation. - 3.3.2.
-Where a matter arises at a meeting which does not directly relate to but affects - a financial interest or the well-being of yourself or of a friend, relative or close associate; or - b a financial interest or wellbeing of a body included in those you need to disclose under Other Registerable Interests
+- you must disclose the interest; if it is a sensitive interest you do not have to disclose the nature of the interest, just that you have an interest. - you must not take part in any discussion or vote, but may speak on the matter only if members of the public are also allowed to speak at the meeting; and - you must withdraw from the room unless you have been granted a Dispensation. - 3.3.2.
+Where a matter arises at a meeting which does not directly relate to but affects - a) a financial interest or the well-being of yourself or of a friend, relative or close associate; or - b a financial interest or wellbeing of a body included in those you need to disclose under Other Registerable Interests